ansys-internal/ansys-api-template/{{cookiecutter.project_slug}}/README.md

 #### Build

-To build the wheel, run:
+To build the gRPC packages, run:

 ```
 pip install build